peter/rails-cms-bootstrap/README.md

 This is a fairly bare bones Rails app illustrating how to create the beginnings of a CMS UI using Rails 5, Postgres 9, and Bootstrap 4.

+There is a [demo app](https://rails-cms-bootstrap.herokuapp.com) where you can log in with admin@example.com / admin.

 ## Features

 * The model hierarchy is: Site -> Page -> Widget.
 The page/widget relationship